-The effect of AZA on fistula healing in complex perianal CD has been numerically reported in RCTs in 18 patients only^{49,52,53,162}.
-A meta-analysis on this limited group of patients demonstrated that AZA is not superior to placebo for fistula healing [RR: 2.00; 95% CI: 0.67-5.93]96.
-A fourth study50 reported complete fistula closure in 9/29 [31%] fistulae during MP therapy, in contrast to 1/17 [6%] in placebo-treated fistulae [Supplementary Material, SoF Table 31].
+The effect of AZA on fistula healing in complex perianal CD has been numerically reported in RCTs in 18 patients only.49,52,53,158 A meta-analysis on this limited group of patients demonstrated that AZA is not superior to placebo for fistula healing [RR: 2.00; 95% CI: 0.67-5.93].
+A fourth study reported complete fistula closure in 9/29 [31%] fistulae during MP therapy, in contrast to 1/17 [6%] in placebo-treated fistulae [Supplementary Material, SoF Table 31, available as Supplementary data at ECCO-JCC online].
 Nevertheless, these data could not be incorporated in the pooled analysis, as data were reported as number of fistulae closing rather than number of patients who had complete fistulae closing.
-With the availability of effective anti-TNF agents, the group felt that it would be inappropriate to recommend any further randomized, placebo-controlled, double-blind trial studying the efficacy of AZA in complex perianal fistulae.
+With the availability of effective anti-TNF agents, the group felt that it would be inappropriate to recommend any further randomised, placebocontrolled, double-blind trial studying the efficacy of AZA in complex perianal fistulae.